Home health aides are a healing presence for patients and families

 JoGrace Kotico sometimes connects with people through music.
 She remembers a patient who had served in the Army, who really liked the national anthem.
 “He wanted me to sing that to him as I cared for him,” she said, laughing about the difficulty of the tune.
 “I practiced in the car on the way to his house!
 And on the day he died, I was holding his hand and singing to him.”

-These kinds of connections are one reason Mission Hospice is committed to keeping the same care team around patients who move between programs – say, from Advanced Care to Hospice.
+These kinds of connections are one reason Mission Hospice is committed to keeping the same care team around patients who move between programs – say, from Palliative Care to Hospice.
 At a time when so much is changing in their lives, we can offer patients and families the comfort and stability of trusted relationships.

 “We talk a lot about not just the physicality of the home health aide role, but the humanness of it,” says Elle.
 “They do so much more than just provide care.
 Our HHAs are a healing presence.”